affandyfandy/java-jebi/Week 2 (18 June - 21 June)/Assignment 2.md

 - **Consumer**: Represents an operation that accepts a single input argument and returns no result.
 Useful for operations with side effects.
 - **Predicate**: Represents a boolean-valued function of one argument.
 Commonly used for filtering elements in collections.
 - **UnaryOperator and BinaryOperator**: Specializations of Function for cases where the input and output types are the same (UnaryOperator for single argument and BinaryOperator for two arguments).

+#
+### 2.4 - Implement `SavingAccount` and `CurrentAccount`

+`1.
+Account.java`

+The Account interface defines the contract for any type of account.
+It specifies methods that any class implementing this interface must provide.
+Account interface Provides a common contract for different account types and includes default and static methods for shared functionality.

+**Methods :**
+- *void deposit(double amount)*: A method to deposit money into the account.
+- *void withdraw(double amount)*: A method to withdraw money from the account.
+- *double getBalance()*: A method to check the current balance of the account.
+- *String getAccountId()*: A method to get the account ID.

+**Default Methods :**
+- *default void log(String message)*: This method logs a message prefixed with the account ID.
+It's provided with a default implementation, so it doesn't need to be overridden by the implementing classes unless customization is needed.
+- *default void printBalance()*: This method prints the account's balance.
+It's another default method provided for convenience.

+**Static Method :**

+- *static void isValidAccountId(String accountId)*: This method checks if the given account ID is valid.
+It uses a regular expression to ensure the account ID starts with "SA" for saving accounts or "CA" for current accounts, followed by four digits.

+#
+`2.
+SavingAccount.java`

+The SavingAccount class implements the Account interface and represents a savings account.

+**Fields:**
+- private double balance: Stores the balance of the account.
+- private String accountId: Stores the account ID.

+**Constructor:**
+- public SavingAccount(String accountId): Initializes the account with the given ID and prints a message indicating the account creation.

+**Implemented Methods:**
+- @Override public void deposit(double amount): Adds the specified amount to the balance and prints a deposit message.
+- @Override public void withdraw(double amount): Withdraws the specified amount from the balance if sufficient funds are available; otherwise, it prints a message indicating insufficient funds.
+- @Override public double getBalance(): Returns the current balance.
+- @Override public String getAccountId(): Returns the account ID.
+- @Override public void log(String message): Logs a message with a prefix indicating it’s from a saving account.

+#
+`3.
+CurrentAccount`

+The CurrentAccount class also implements the Account interface and represents a current account, which allows overdrafts up to a certain limit.

+**Fields:**
+- private double balance: Stores the balance of the account.
+- private double overdraftLimit = 500: Sets an overdraft limit of $500.
+- private String accountId: Stores the account ID.

+**Constructor:**
+- public CurrentAccount(String accountId): Initializes the account with the given ID and prints a message indicating the account creation and overdraft limit.

+**Implemented Methods:**
+- @Override public void deposit(double amount): Adds the specified amount to the balance and prints a deposit message.
+- @Override public void withdraw(double amount): Withdraws the specified amount if it does not exceed the balance plus the overdraft limit; otherwise, it prints a message indicating the overdraft limit has been exceeded.
+- @Override public double getBalance(): Returns the current balance.
+- @Override public String getAccountId(): Returns the account ID.
+- @Override public void log(String message): Logs a message with a prefix indicating it’s from a current account.

+#
+`4.
+Main Class`

+The Main class serves as the entry point and demonstrates the creation and usage of both SavingAccount and CurrentAccount objects.
+The main method starts by creating a SavingAccount with a valid ID, then it deposits and withdraws amounts, logs a message, and prints the balance.
+This process is repeated for a second saving account, each time showing the balance updates and ensuring the operations adhere to the available funds.
+Subsequently, the method demonstrates the creation of a CurrentAccount, performs similar transactions including a withdrawal that tests the overdraft limit, logs the outcome, and prints the balance to show the effect of the overdraft facility.

+Finally, a second current account is created to illustrate what happens when an attempt is made to exceed the overdraft limit.
+Throughout the method, account IDs are validated using the interface’s static method to ensure they follow the required format.
+This approach not only highlights the functionality of each account type but also emphasizes the interface’s role in providing a consistent method set across different account implementations.